edysojog/mr-robot/README.md

 Anything else that reaches the network does so because you asked for it. `--enable-validation` is the only path that sends requests or runs commands, and every one of those stops for your approval first.

-## Notes

-The AI passes are the least tested part of this.
-Most of the provider integrations have been exercised against the mock provider and their own error paths rather than a live key, so treat the first real run against any given provider as the actual test.
-Model defaults are best effort and go stale, which is why every provider takes a free-text model override.

 ## License

 MIT.
 See [LICENSE](LICENSE).